jgoldfar/jgoldfar.github.io/content/blog/0101-about.md

 ---
-title: "What?
-Context"
+title: "What is this?
+Some context for this weblog"
 date: "2021-03-27T09:00:47-04:00"
-tags: ["learning", "failure"]
+tags: ["learning", "intro"]
 draft: false
 description: "thanks to undraw.co for the banner image"
 banner: "img/banners/undraw_design_components_9vy6.png"
 ---

-If you're reading this post, you might be looking for some context around the blog and this section on the site.
+If you're here reading this post, you might be looking for context this section on my personal site.
-I have a passion for experimenting with technologies and approaches, with the overall goal of delivering value to the organizations and teams I serve.
-This blog is a place to work out those experiments, discuss learnings, and ask questions.

-One of my goals as a communicator is to facilitate simple, clear, and effective dialogue involving complex ideas.
-Oftentimes, I can't achieve that goal in a blog post - clarity can require interaction between the reader, the subject, and the environment.

-The posts that I write here are often just starting points for dialogue online or offline; the context and content are clear to the specific audience I am writing for, but I am always looking to improve the presentation and utility of my work.
-To provide better context and content, I rely on feedback.
+What is a blog, and what is this blog?

+To save you some time, I'll just tell you what you won't find: you won't always find "quality", "strong opinions weakly held", or "an identifiable theme".

+I may repeat myself or I may contradict myself.

+I may post original content, excerpt and critique on someone else's work, or respond to your feedback.

+I may ask questions without having my own reasoned answer.

+The only thru-line is me as a communicator.

+As a skeptic and a humanist, I am deeply interested in the world and those I am lucky enough to share it with.
+I strive to empower those around me to ask more fruitful questions, engage in effective dialogue, and achieve their goals.

-If you need help understanding your challenge, or simply have something to say, send me a message at [jgoldfar@gmail.com](mailto:jgoldfar@gmail.com) or call at [321-895-4184](tel:+1-321-895-4184).
+So if you have something to say or need help with anything, send me a message at [jgoldfar@gmail.com](mailto:jgoldfar@gmail.com) or text me at [321-895-4184](tel:+1-321-895-4184).